Tie Me Up! Tie Me Down!: Plot

-Marina is shocked and in pain, and eventually persuades Ricky to take her to a doctor who can give her the necessary painkillers.
-Ricky barely leaves her alone with the doctor, and she is unable to communicate her plight.
-They cannot obtain the drugs in the pharmacy, so Ricky goes off to buy them on the black market.
+Marina is shocked and in pain, and persuades Ricky to take her to a doctor who can give her the necessary painkillers.
+When Ricky leaves her alone with the doctor, she cannot communicate her plight.
+They cannot obtain the drugs in the pharmacy, so Ricky tries to buy them on the black market.
 However, rather than paying the street price, he attacks the dealer to steal the tablets.

-During the wrap party, Marina's sister Lola, who is the assistant director of The Midnight Phantom, steals the show with a musical number.
-Increasingly worried about her sister's disappearance, Lola visits Marina's apartment and leaves a note.
-To avoid being discovered, Ricky moves Marina to her next door neighbor's apartment, which is empty, but the owner has left his keys with Lola, so she can water his plants while he is away during the summer.
+During the wrap party, Marina's sister Lola, who is the film's assistant director, steals the show with a musical number.
+Worried about her sister's disappearance, Lola visits Marina's apartment and leaves a note.
+To avoid being discovered, Ricky moves Marina to her next door neighbor's apartment, which is empty, but the owner left his keys with Lola so she can water his plants while he is away during the summer.

-In the street again, Ricky is spotted by the dealer who he had attacked.
-Ricky is then seriously beaten, robbed and left unconscious.
-During his absence, Marina makes a desperate but somewhat half-hearted attempt to escape from her captivity.
-However, when Ricky returns covered with blood and cuts, she sees his vulnerability and devotion to her, no matter how misguided.
-She cares for him, cleaning and sterilizing his wounds, and is suddenly struck by the realization that she has fallen in love with her captor.
-They make love at length and Ricky seems to be on the verge of achieving his aim.
-They decide to take a trip together to his native village.
+In the street again, Ricky is spotted by the dealer whom he attacked.
+Ricky is then beaten, robbed and left unconscious.
+During his absence, Marina tries to escape from her captivity.
+However, when Ricky returns covered with blood and cuts, she notices his vulnerability and devotion to her.
+She cares for him, cleaning and sterilizing his wounds, and is struck by the realization that she has fallen in love with her captor.
+They eventually have sex and decide to visit Ricky's hometown.

 When he is about to leave to steal a car for the trip, Marina, who still considers herself his prisoner, tells him to keep her tied up so that she will not try to escape.
 However, in Ricky's absence, Lola re-enters the apartment and discovers Marina tied up and rescues her.
-Marina informs her sister that she is in love with her captor.
-Lola is astonished to learn that Marina really no longer wants to be rescued, but once convinced, she agrees to drive Marina to Ricky's birthplace.
-They find him there in the ruins of his family house in a deserted village, then the three climb into Lola's car to return to the city.
-Lola promises Ricky she will find him a job within the week, Marina begins to cry, and they drive off together into the distance, singing like a normal family.
+Marina informs Lola that she is in love with her captor.
+Lola is astonished, but once convinced, she agrees to drive Marina to Ricky's hometown.
+They find him in the ruins of his family house in a deserted village, then the three climb into Lola's car to return to the city.
+When Lola accepts Ricky as a member of the family, saying that she will find Ricky a job within the week, Marina begins to cry, and they drive off together, singing "Resistiré" ("I will prevail") in unison.